Osaka fined $15K for skipping French Open media; Thiem out - WTMJ

 Osaka’s agent did not reply to an emailed request for comment from the AP.

+Her sister, Mari, wrote in a post on Reddit, which she later deleted, that Naomi was “not OK mentally” after a first-round loss this month in Rome.

+“Her confidence was completely shattered and I think that everyone’s remarks and opinions have gotten to her head and she herself believed that she was bad on clay,” Mari wrote.
+“This isn’t true and she knows that in order to do well and have a shot at winning Roland Garros she will have to believe that she can. … So her solution was to block everything out.”

-After her win, Osaka did go ahead with the perfunctory exchange of pleasantries with an on-court French Open “interviewer” who lobs softball questions so spectators can hear something from the athletes.
+After her win Sunday, Osaka did go ahead with the perfunctory exchange of pleasantries with an on-court French Open “interviewer” who lobs softball questions so spectators can hear something from the athletes.

-The topic of Osaka’s troubles on clay courts arose in that chat with former player Fabrice Santoro.
+The topic of Osaka’s troubles on clay arose in that chat with former player Fabrice Santoro.

 “I would say it’s a work in progress,” said Osaka, who has won four Slam titles on hard courts but never been past the French Open’s third round.
 “Hopefully the more I play, the better it will get.”